 - How do I read my glasses prescription?

 - What is the difference between progressive, bifocal and single vision glasses?

 - How do I read contact lens prescription?

-- What are the key differences between glasses and contact lens prescriptions?
+- What are the key differences between a glasses and contact lens prescription?

 The following tips will help you decipher and understand your eyewear prescriptions.
-If you don’t understand your prescription, call our Customer Service Team at 1-866-414-2326.
+If you get stuck, get in touch with our Customer Service team.
 We’ll be happy to contact your Eye Care Provider to verify your prescription for you.

 There is a separate prescription for your right eye and your left eye.
 Most of the time, OD and OS are indicated on the left of your prescription and the following numbers show each eye’s specific needs.
 Some glasses prescriptions also include additional numbers such as:

 6. Prism: measured in prismatic diopter (p.d.).
 It is required when eye alignment needs assistance.
 It is indicated as follows:

 Each one of these indicators provide information about the base direction or the thickest edge of the prism.
 Clearly does not offer prism prescription glasses.